-Brigade Capital Management, LP is a hedge fund with $22 billion in assets under management (AUM) and 41 financial advisors on staff.
+Brigade Capital Management, LP is a hedge fund located in New York.
 The entirety of Brigade’s client base is comprised of institutional clients, most notably pooled investment vehicles - its own funds - and retirement plans.
 That means that it's not like a traditional financial advisor that offers investment management and financial planning to individuals.

 Brigade Capital Management Background

-Patrick Kelly and Donald Morgan opened Brigade Capital Management in 2006.
-Today, Morgan acts as the firm’s principal owner, managing partner and chief investment officer (CIO), while Kelly holds the titles of CEO and president.
+Patrick Kelly and Donald Morgan III opened Brigade Capital Management in 2006.
+Today, Morgan acts as the firm’s principal owner, managing partner and chief investment officer (CIO), while Kelly no longer works here.

 As Brigade is a hedge fund, it should come as no surprise that its most primary "client" type is pooled investment vehicles - the funds that it manages.
 This specifically refers to private investment funds, collateralized loan obligation (CLO) and collateralized debt obligation (CDO) funds, separately managed accounts (SMAs), joint venture arrangements (JVs) and more.
 The firm also has some institutional clients, such as retirement plans, government entities, investment companies, sovereign wealth funds and businesses.